ETS-ReactNative2/TechTracker/README.md

 2) Create more reactive charts in plotly.js, as the chart kit library I used was not very interactive.
 3) The user interface is rudementary and my last priority when creating this project; I would go back and spend more time on user experience.

 Overall, I'm extremely happen with the project.
-The final powerpoint is in the repository.
+The final powerpoint is in the repository named FinalPresentation.pptx